aellahi/aellahi.github.io/_posts/2024-10-13-data-validation.md

 By marking `unique=True` for the `common_name` field, you're setting it as the primary key and ensuring there are no duplicate rows in this table.
 And notice we set `nullable=True` for the `animal_group` column.
 It will allow for null values (`None`, p)

-Validation is as easy as feeding your input data to the `.validate` method:
+Validation is as easy as feeding your input data to the `.validate` method, which will either return the dataframe itself if validation passes, or throw an error if it doesn't.

 ```python
 # validate, returns a validated dataframe